 Media: Telecommunications, Video and Animation – TGJ 2OI / 2OB

 A project based introduction to the various media and computer technologies that impact us today.
 Explore Photography, Graphic Design, Audio and Music production, Animation, Video and Web design.

 Film-Making: Screen Education – EMS 3OX / 3OY

 This course takes students through the film-making process from creating storyboards to the finished film.
 Find out how Hollywood films are created!
 It’s recommended that university-bound students take 30X and students interested in pursuing college or the workplace take the 30Y section.

 Media Studies – ASM3OI / EMS 3OB / 3OF

 Interested in studying the media?
 Study a variety of print and visual media: film, television, print media, advertising and the internet.

-Media: Telecommunications, Video and Animation – TGJ 3MI / 3OB
+Media: Communication, Video and Animation, Special Effects – TGJ 3MI / 3OB

 An in depth exploration which builds on the grade 10 TGJ course, but delves deeper into project challenges and real world scenarios in computer technology.